toluna-terraform/terraform-aws-mongodb/README.md

 backup_on_destroy     = boolean (true/false) default = true
 restore_on_create     = boolean (true/false) default = true
-init_db_environment   = string the name of the source environment to copy db from init_db_aws_profile   = string the name of the source environment aws profile to use
+init_db_environment   = string the name of the source environment to copy db from
 ```

 if restore_on_create = true the following flow is used: